Irish and beach celebrations march into spring

 Back in town, O’Riley’s Irish Pub is well known for its own St. Patrick’s Day blowouts at its two locations, downtown and 321 Palafox Place and “uptown” at O’Riley’s Uptown Tavern, 3728 Creighton Road.

 Annual Beach Run/Walk for America's Warriors - Flora-Bama Lounge

-Then there’s a special event to put a patriotic tilt to a very Irish month.
-Flora-Bama’s 5th Annual Beach Run/Walk for America's Warriors is a 5K and half marathon run on the sandy shores of Perdido Key and Alabama.
+Then there’s a special event in late March to put a patriotic tilt to a very Irish month.
+Flora-Bama’s Annual Beach Run/Walk for America's Warriors is a 5K and half-marathon run on the sandy shores of Perdido Key at the state line with Alabama.

-Besides a beach run that’s on the beach?
-100% of the registration fees go to the Special Operations Warrior Foundation.
-The Foundation provides full scholarship grants as well as educational and family counseling to the surviving children of Army, Navy, Air Force and Marine Corps special operations personnel who lose their lives in the line of duty.
+Why is this race so special?
+100 percent of the registration fees go to the Special Operations Warrior Foundation.
+The Foundation provides full scholarship grants, as well as educational and family counseling, to the surviving children of Army, Navy, Air Force and Marine Corps special operations personnel who lose their lives in the line of duty.
 It also provides immediate financial assistance for severely wounded special operations personnel and their families.